sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

 - Choose OS: "Raspberry Pi OS (64-bit)"
 - Choose Storage: -select your SD card-
 - When asked if you would like to apply custom OS settings, click "Edit Settings"
-- Set the hostname, username, password, WiFi, and localisation settings as desired, then click save and exit the settings window
+- Set the hostname, username, password, WiFi, and localisation settings as desired, then click save and exit the settings window (where applicable in the following instructions, the hostname will be assumed to be "MG2")
-- Select "yes" to install the OS with your custom settings
+- Select "write" to install the OS with your custom settings
 - After the image has finished writing, Insert the SD card into your Raspberry Pi and power it on

 ### Download the MouseGoggles repository

 - Start the Raspberry Pi and connect to the internet.

-  - to connect to a wireless internet network, you will first be asked to set your wireless LAN country
+  - to connect to a wireless internet network, you may first be asked to set your wireless LAN country

 - Open up the Raspberry Pi command terminal and enter each line, one at a time: